IBM-Cloud/vpc-dnsglb-nlb/README.md

 ```

-Create a second ssh session to the on premises ubuntu instance that is running coredns, copy/paste the suggested output from the terraform output.
+Create a second ssh session to the on-premises Ubuntu instance that is running coredns, copy / paste the suggested output from the Terraform output.
 A session will look like this:
 ```
 ssh root@...
 ...